Personal Injury Lawyer in Massachusetts

 Personal injury lawyers specialize in both recovering damages for injured parties and defending parties against personal injury claims.

 Types of Personal Injury Claims

-You have 3-years from the date of the accident or incident to settle your claim or to file it in the appropriate court.
+In Massachusetts, injured parties have three (3) years from the date of the accident or incident to settle their claim or to file a complaint in the appropriate court.
 Failure to file it before this time will generally bar you from recovering any compensation from the responsible party.
-The 3-year statute can be extended in some cases.
+In law, this deadline is called the “statute of limitations.”

 Damages in a Personal Injury Case

 Damages in a personal injury case can include:

 Medical expenses must be reasonable and related to the care of the claimant and are proved through medical records and bills, and the testimony of treating medical providers.
 Loss of income is shown through wage records.